Mobile-Former: Bridging MobileNet and Transformer: Mobile-Former Architecture

-\Tref{table:mf-achs} shows six Mobile-Former models (508M--52M).
+\textbf{Seven model variants:} \Tref{table:mf-achs} shows six Mobile-Former models (508M--52M).
+The smallest model Mobile-Former-26M has similar architecture to Mobile-Former-52M except replacing all 1$\times$1 convolutions with group convolution (group=4).
+They are used either in image classification or as the backbone of object detectors.
 These models are manually designed without searching for the optimal architecture parameters (e.g. width or depth).
-We follow the well known rules used in MobileNet: (a) the number of channels increases across stages, and (b) channel expansion rate starts with three at low levels and increases to six at high levels.
-For the four bigger models (508M--151M), we use six global tokens with dimension 192 and 11 Mobile-Former blocks.
+We follow the well known rules used in MobileNet~\cite{sandler2018mobilenetv2, Howard_2019_ICCV_mbnetv3} : (a) the number of channels increases across stages, and (b) the channel expansion rate starts from three at low levels and increases to six at high levels.
+For the four bigger models (508M--151M), we use six global tokens with dimension 192 and eleven Mobile-Former blocks.
 But these four models have different widths.
-Mobile-Former-96M and Mobile-Former-52M are shallower (with only 8 Mobile-Former blocks) to meet the low computational budget.
-Mobile-Former-26M has similar architecture to Mobile-Former-52M except replacing all 1$\times$1 convolution with group convolution (group=4).
+Mobile-Former-96M and Mobile-Former-52M are shallower (with only eight Mobile-Former blocks) to meet the low computational budget.

-\section{Training Hyper-Parameters}
+\textbf{Downsample Mobile-Former block:} Note that stage 2--5 has a downsample variant of Mobile-Former block (denoted as M-F$^{\downarrow}$ in \Tref{table:mf-achs}) to handle the spatial downsampling.
+M-F$^{\downarrow}$ has a slightly different \textit{Mobile} sub-block that includes four (instead of three) convolutional layers (depthwise$\rightarrow$pointwise$\rightarrow$depthwise$\rightarrow$pointwise), where the first depthwise convolution layer has stride two.
+The number of channels expands in each depthwise convolution, and squeezes in the following pointwise convolution.
+This saves computations as the two costly pointwise convolutions are performed at the lower resolution after downsampling.

+\textbf{Training hyper-parameters:}

-\Tref{table:imagenet-hyper} shows three hyper-parameters (learning rate, weight decay and dropout rate) on ImageNet classification for all Mobile-Former models.
+\Tref{table:imagenet-hyper} lists three hyper-parameters (initial learning rate, weight decay and dropout rate) used for training Mobile-Former models in ImageNet classification.
 Their values increase as the model becomes bigger to prevent overfitting.
+Our implementation is based on timm framework \cite{rw2019timm}.

+\textbf{Head model variants in end-to-end object detection:} \Tref{table:e2e-head-achs} shows the head structures for four end-to-end Mobile-Former detectors.
+All share similar structure and have 100 object queries with dimension 256.
+The largest model (E2E-MF-508M) has the heaviest head with 9 Mobile-Former blocks over three scales, while the other three smaller models have 9, 7, 5 blocks respectively over two scales to save computations.

+All models start by projecting the input feature map linearly to 256 channels through a 1$\times$1 convolution.
+Then multiple Mobile-Former blocks are stacked with upsampling block in between to move upscale.
+The upsampling block (denoted as ``up-conv") includes three steps: (a) increasing feature resolution by two using bilinear interpolation, (b) adding the feature output from the backbone, and (c) applying a 3$\times$3 depthwise and a pointwise convolution.
+To handle the computational boost due to resolution increasing, we use lite bottleneck \cite{li2021micronet} in \textit{Mobile}.
+Moreover, we find that the performance can be further improved at a small additional cost by adding multi-head attention in \textit{Mobile} sub-block at the lowest scale ($\frac{1}{32}$) of the head (denoted as $^{\dag}$M-F).
+It is especially helpful for detecting large objects.